AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/lighting/light_sources/change_light_properties.md

 ## Story Editor

 You can use the **Story Editor** to create a story that animates the properties of your light.
-You can key different properties over time in order to simulate different effects, like gradual changes in brightness, etc. When you play your story at runtime by triggering it in your Flow or Lua gameplay code, you'll see the lighting in your level adjust itself accordingly.
+You can key different properties over time in order to simulate different effects, like gradual changes in brightness.
+When you play your story at runtime by triggering it in your Flow or Lua gameplay code, you'll see the lighting in your level adjust itself accordingly.

 See the ~{ Story Editor }~.